 Shop Like a Celeb

-Last year, Amazon partnered with celebs, like Kristen Bell, Will and Jaden Smith, and Mark Wahlberg, to introduce new products or special deals on popular products just for Prime Day.
-Let’s see who they team up with this year.
+Amazon typically partners with celebs to introduce new products or special deals on popular products just for Prime Day.
+Billie Eilish played in a special Prime Day virtual concert last year.
+Let’s see who else they team up with this year.

 We may receive commissions for purchases made through links in this post.
 In addition to a handful of affiliate networks, TrueTrae.com/TraeBodge.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.